Qualification : BACHELOR OF LAWS

 CAO/PAC code : MH501

-- Get involved in our numerous student societies: the student Law Society, European Law Students Association or Student FLAC (Free Legal Advice Centre) Society.
+>Student societies such as the Law Society, European Law Students’ Association or Student FLAC (Free Legal Advice Centre) Society are all valuable additions to our students’ university experience.

 Duration: 4 years